 The Washington State Department of Labor and Industries is charged with adopting and implementing rules to carry out and enforce Initiative 1433.
 Once these new regulations are announced, we will provide more guidance on the new paid sick leave requirements.

-Mr. Pankratz represents corporations and management in a myriad of employment-related and complex commercial matters, including litigation involving discrimination, retaliation, harassment, wage and hour, wrongful termination, ADA and FMLA leave issues, and other matters in state and federal courts and administrative agencies.
+Mr. Pankratz represents local and national employers in a myriad of employment-related and complex commercial matters, including litigation involving discrimination, retaliation, harassment, wage and hour, wrongful termination, ADA and FMLA leave issues, and other matters in state and federal courts and administrative agencies.
 Mr. Pankratz has experience successfully representing employers in executive termination, non-compete and unfair competition disputes.
-Mr. Pankratz has extensive...
+Recent successes include obtaining...